 - Ensure delivery of order status updates

 Proactivity sending your customers updates on their order status is expected but sending these types of notifications through email misses the mark.
 With Quiq messaging you can push these time sensitive messages directly to your customers mobile devices.
 Messages can be sent individually or sent out to thousands of customers in no time from short or long codes.
 If customers have follow-up questions or want to place an order, they can simply reply and be connected to a bot or one of your employees.

 Sending spammy messages from unknown phone numbers is something something brands should stop doing immediately.
 Quiq can provision your existing landline to send and receive messages.
 No random numbers here.
 Just the same 10 digit number that your customers use to call you.

-Verified SMS, Apple Business Chat, and Google’s Business Messages all provide the kind of next level branding that plain SMS doesn’t.
+Verified SMS, Apple Messages for Business, and Google’s Business Messages all provide the kind of next level branding that plain SMS doesn’t.
 Companies can send messages, loaded with logos, colors, and verification badges that signal to the consumer that the message is legit.
 If you want to make the experience more personal for your customer, make sure every touchpoint is trusted and secure, with your familiar branding.